GrimKriegor/TES3MP-deploy/README.md

 **Currently supported systems:** Arch Linux, Parabola GNU/Linux-libre, Manjaro, Debian, Devuan, Ubuntu, Linux Mint and Fedora.

-Big thanks to Testman and the TES3MP community for their intense testing, debugging and suggestions.
+Big thanks to Testman, Shnatsel and the TES3MP community for their intense testing, debugging contributions and suggestions.